HormozdiariLab/TAD-fusion-score/README.md

 ### How to calculate the TAD-fusion scores of a deletion set?

-  #### With Hi-C data of GM12878 from [Rao et al](https://www.cell.com/abstract/S0092-8674(14)01497-4)
+  ##### With Hi-C data of GM12878 from [Rao et al](https://www.cell.com/abstract/S0092-8674(14)01497-4)

-    - Compile the TAD-fusion score tool by running the script `./compile_cal_tad_fusion_score.sh`
+    1. Compile the TAD-fusion score tool by running the script `./compile_cal_tad_fusion_score.sh`
-    - Prepare the input deletion file (three-column format as the file [Data/disease_del.dat](./Data/disease_del.dat))
+    2. Prepare the input deletion file (three-column format as the file [Data/disease_del.dat](./Data/disease_del.dat))
-    - Run the tool with default parameters as `./../src/cal_tad_fusion_score -md ../Model/GM_Rao_5kb -f ../Data/disease_del.dat -mnl 10000 -mxl 5000000 -w 100 -d 0.06 -o Output/disease_del_TAD_fusion_score.dat`
+    3. Run the tool with default parameters as `./../src/cal_tad_fusion_score -md ../Model/GM_Rao_5kb -f ../Data/disease_del.dat -mnl 10000 -mxl 5000000 -w 100 -d 0.06 -o Output/disease_del_TAD_fusion_score.dat`
-    - d.
-The output file is "Output/disease_del_TAD_fusion_score.dat", the last column is the TAD-fusion score
+    4. The output file is "Output/disease_del_TAD_fusion_score.dat", the last column is the TAD-fusion score
-    - e.
-Sample scripts are in the folder "Examples", all options to calculate the TAD-fusion score are explained in the section below
+    5. Sample scripts are in the folder "Examples", all options to calculate the TAD-fusion score are explained in the section below

   #### With a new Hi-C dataset
-    - a.
-Compile and run the model tool to build the model from the new Hi-C dataset (you need to install CPLEX, see the section below)
+    1. Compile and run the model tool to build the model from the new Hi-C dataset (you need to install CPLEX, see the section below)
-    - b.
-Run TAD-fusion score tool (with the new model) to get the TAD-fusion score (as the section above)
+    2. Run TAD-fusion score tool (with the new model) to get the TAD-fusion score (as the section above)

 ### Options for calculating the TAD-fusion score